Skip to Content

 Tundra Sceneries

-Tundras make up as much as 10% of the world’s total land surface and are dominated by the presence of ice.
-Tundras are also referred to as ice deserts and can be found throughout colder parts of the world (like Alaska and Canada).
+Tundras, which are dominated by ice and makeup as much as 10% of the world’s total land surface, are also called ice deserts and can be found throughout colder parts of the world (like Alaska and Canada).

-Officially, the tundra is one of the harshest biomes for life to survive in.
+Officially, the tundra is one of the harshest biomes in which life can survive.
 Tundras are considered the coldest of the world’s environments, with temperatures only bested by the extremes.
-While it’s covered in ice, tundras are as dry as deserts – and just as harsh for most varieties of life.
+While they’re covered in ice, tundras are as dry as deserts—and just as harsh for most varieties of life.

 The tundra ecosystem is not too harsh to support life.
-Humans might find conditions uncomfortable at times, but it is perfect for the biological organisms adapted to them.
+Humans might find conditions uncomfortable sometimes, but it is perfect for the biological organisms adapted to them.

-Labrador tea, Arctic poppy, Cottongrass, and Caribou moss are just some of the plant types that flourish in the extreme tundra biosphere.
+Labrador tea, Arctic poppy, Cottongrass, and Caribou moss are some plant types that flourish in the extreme tundra biosphere.

 As for animals, the tundra is home to Polar bears, Arctic foxes, Arctic hares, reindeer, elk, and snowy owls.
 Like plants, the animals of the tundra have adapted to suit their harsh environment.